 Sunday, September 4, 2011

-Monster House (2006)
+Monster House

 Most of us have seen movies with monsters in the basement, but how would you like to see one where the house is the monster?
 What if the executive producers were Robert Zemeckis and Steven Spielberg?
-What if it was shot using motion-capture?
+What if it was shot using performance-capture technology?
 And the voice talent included Steve Buscemi, Maggie Gyllenhaal, Kevin James, Nick Cannon, Jason Lee, Fred Willard, Jon Heder, Catherine O’Hara and Kathleen Turner?
 Yes, please!

 I’m a sucker for movies with friendship at the center, and Monster House (2006) falls in that category.
 DJ and Chowder share one of the more realistic movie friendships I can recall.
 They act like a pair of real boys.
 While DJ (Mitchel Musso) attempts to convince the adults around him that he is “practically a grownup,” Chowder (Sam Lerner), with his little red cape, seems determined to bask in the glow of childhood forever.
 Their friendship gets temporarily strained when they both crush on the same girl, but they’re able to move beyond such distractions.